tjdwill/cpp-notes/basics/inheritance.md

 where this was the *reason* for using inheritance.

-When I think about the concept's use in C++ and Python, it seems that the focus of inheritance is on a class' behavior, not its structure.
+When I think about the concept's use in C++ and Python, it seems that the focus of inheritance is on a class's behavior, not its structure.
 An analog to this would be Rust's concept of *traits*.
 Rust doesn't support inheritance, but it still achieves polymorphism via adherence to traits, defined behavioral specifications.
 Perhaps inheritance should be used to have a set of abstract types representing some behavior or operational concept